A Genealogy of Optimizers

 But there's a useful escape hatch.
 We rarely want the whole Hessian — what we usually want is H · v for some vector v.
 And that's surprisingly cheap: differentiate g · v (a scalar!) once more, and you get H · v directly.
 One backward pass instead of N. These "Hessian-vector products" are the basis of every practical second-order optimizer ever proposed.

 So the second-order story is: don't try to materialize H. Don't try to invert it.
 Get cheap approximations, ideally factored into pieces that match the matrix structure of your network.
-The next two chapters — Muon and Shampoo — are the two main answers the field has converged on for how to do that.
+Shampoo, the next section, is the field's main matrix-aware answer to it.

 Shampoo predates Muon by several years (the original paper is from 2018)[7] and was actually the first matrix-aware optimizer to gain real attention.
 The plot twist is that Muon got most of the practical traction, partly because Shampoo is more expensive to run and partly because its theoretical motivation — full Newton-style preconditioning — is a stronger claim than people initially needed.